alexm0802/mathofdemproject/README.md

 * Georgia is probably a good state choice because it has a lot of small counties and it has a lot of people

-* Some counties might have too many people, so we might not get a very good result
+* Some counties might have too many people, so we might not get a very good result BIG ISSUE ACTUALLY...
+Maybe premake some districts

 * Finding the code to create the map correctly could be challenging